Monster Essays - Thousands of essays

 17: To His Coy Mistress 3

 To His Coy Mistress " To His Coy Mistress," a poem by Andrew Marvell, generates an understanding of death and paradox through the expressive language of the speaker to the mistress.
-In the poem, he implements metaphors with hypothetical situations while describing his love for her in a timeless world.
-He clearly explains that he would love and adore ... solitude that comes with death.
+In the poem, he implements metaphors with hypothetical situations while describing his love ... the solitude that comes with death.
 People do not wish to think of their own grave therefore, the paradox of death in this quote is an unsettling one.
 According to Marvell's speaker, time cannot be stopped: "Thus, though we cannot make our sun / Stand still, yet we will make him run" (45-46).
-Ultimately, he attempts to persuade ...
+Ultimately, he attempts to persuade her to ...

 18: To His Coy Mistress 2

 To His Coy Mistress " To His Coy Mistress," a poem by Andrew Marvell, generates an understanding of death and paradox through the expressive language of the speaker to the mistress.
-In the poem, he implements metaphors with hypothetical situations while describing his love for her in a timeless world.
-He clearly explains that he would love and adore ... solitude that comes with death.
+In the poem, he implements metaphors with hypothetical situations while describing his love ... the solitude that comes with death.
 People do not wish to think of their own grave therefore, the paradox of death in this quote is an unsettling one.
 According to Marvell's speaker, time cannot be stopped: "Thus, though we cannot make our sun / Stand still, yet we will make him run" (45-46).
-Ultimately, he attempts to persuade ...
+Ultimately, he attempts to persuade her to ...

 19: To His Coy Mistress